joaonzangoII/proxypay-api/README.md

 # ProxyPay API Wrapper

 An API wrapper for ProxyPay written in Nodejs.
-ProxyPay is a service that allow payments in ATM by generating custom references used by small, medium and big companies in Angola.
+ProxyPay is a service that allow payments in ATM by generating custom references used by small, medium and big companies in Angola 🇦🇴.

-For more information about ProxyPay visit their beatiful site: [https://proxypay.co.ao](https://proxypay.co.ao).
+For more information about ProxyPay visit their beautiful site: [https://proxypay.co.ao](https://proxypay.co.ao).

+OBS: Existe uma versão da [documentação](./README-PT.md) em Português 🇦🇴.

 # Usage